Murder of Mireille Knoll: Murder

 There are two alleged assailants, Yacine Mihoub and Alex Carrimbacus.
-One, a 29-year-old neighbor of Knoll, who suffered from Parkinson's disease, and had known her since he was a child, and the other, an unemployed 21-year-old.
+Mihoub was a 29-year-old neighbor of Knoll— who suffered from Parkinson's disease— and had known her since he was a child.
+Carrimbacus was an unemployed 21-year-old.
 The two suspects entered the apartment and reportedly stabbed Knoll eleven times, before setting her on fire.
 The older suspect told investigators that the younger suspect asserted “She’s a Jew.
 She must have money.”
-The two suspects have accused each other of the stabbing, one of them claiming that the other shouted Allahu akbar as he stabbed her.
+The two suspects accused each other of the stabbing, one of them claiming that the other shouted Allahu akbar as he stabbed her.

 Investigation

 The Paris prosecutor’s office characterized the 23 March murder as a hate crime, a murder committed because of the “membership, real or supposed, of the victim of a particular religion.”
 The New York Times noted, "The speed with which the authorities recognized the hate-crime nature of Ms. Knoll’s murder is being seen as a reaction to the anger of France’s Jews at the official response to that earlier crime, which prosecutors took months to characterize as anti-Semitic."